 1. Cookies

-Cookies are the most common tracking method.
+Cookies represent the most common tracking method.
 Websites store small text files on a user’s device to remember login details, preferences, and tracking information.
 There are two types of cookies:

 • First-Party Cookies: Set by the website the user is visiting.